strues/retinajs/README.md

 In this case, we've set our resolution cap at "3", denoting that we've prepared 3x and 2x image variants.
 When the page loads, retina.js will check the actual resolution of the device environment to decide whether it should really serve up a 3x image.
 If the user happens to be in a 2x environment, retina.js will serve up the 2x image instead, assuming it will find the image at `/images/my_image@2x.png`.

 If the environment does have 3x capabilities, retina.js will serve up the 3x image.
 It will expect that url to be `/images/my_image@3x.png`.
-If the environment has capabilities to display images at higher densities than 3x, retina.js will serve up the image of the highest resolution that you've provided, in this case 3x.
+If the environment has the ability to display images at higher densities than 3x, retina.js will serve up the image of the highest resolution that you've provided, in this case 3x.

 #### Inline Styles